The Health Risks Associated with the Use of Illegal Drugs and Alcohol

 The maximum term and fine increase significantly if state or federal penalty enhancement rules apply.
 Factors which raise maximum penalties under Federal penalty enhancement rules include death or serious bodily injury; prior drug conviction; placing at risk or distributing a drug to a person under 21 years old; using a person under 18 years of age to assist in the drug violation; and distributing or manufacturing a drug within 1,000 feet of school property, including the University of Iowa campus.
 Penalty enhancement rules apply to defendants age 18 years or older.
 Factors which raise maximum penalties under state penalty enhancement rules include using firearms or dangerous weapons in the commission of the offense; distributing or possessing with intent to distribute within 1,000 feet of school, public pool, or recreation center.

 Both state and federal laws prohibit possession of a controlled substance.
 The maximum state and federal penalty for possession is confinement for 1 year and a fine of $1,500.
 The maximum term and fine increase significantly in the event that state or federal penalty enhancement rules apply.
 A person in possession of a small amount of a controlled substance for personal use may be assessed a civil fine up to $10,000 in addition to any criminal fine.
+Under state law, repeat offenders may face fines up to $7,500 and confinement up to five years.

 Driving While Intoxicated